ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Now that we have converted several filters to C++ functions, we are ready to call it from a Python node.

 #.
 In the terminal, change the directory to your src folder.
-Create a new package inside your python-pcl_ws:
+Create a new package called **filter_call** inside your python-pcl_ws:

    .. code-block:: bash